www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/hugo.md/2022-01-10-A-Case-For-Repo-Process.md

 To my knowledge,
 there is no general protocol in Git in order to create new repos on remote servers.
-Some servers allow one to push new repos over SSH with git push and will accept these, but most of them seem to require an additional action in a non-standard way, in order to confirm the creation of such repos.
+Some servers allow one to push new repos over SSH via a push and will accept these, but most of them seem to require an additional action in a non-standard way, in order to confirm the creation of such repos.